ballerina-platform/ballerina-dev-website/learn/getting-started/language-basics.md

 string `string = “xyz”;
 ```

-The overall syntax is pretty-much C like.
+The overall syntax is pretty-much C-like.
 Comments start with `‘//’` till the end of line.
 Module definitions/declarations and statements use braces and terminate by semicolon compulsorily.

 You can also use Unicode characters for identifiers.
-Unicode literals can be defined by using the `\u{H}` to represent Unicode code points in hex format.
+Unicode literals can be defined by using the `\u{H}` to represent Unicode code points in the hex format.

 Keywords such as ``int``, ``function``, ``string`` are reserved keywords in Ballerina.
 You can use them as identifiers by prefixing them with a single quote.